ARM-software/psa-api/doc/fwu/api/api.rst

          If the version of an image that is being prepared is required by the update client, the update client must maintain this information locally.

       *  In TRIAL or REJECTED states, the *second* image is the previously installed firmware, which is required in case of rollback.
-Reporting the version of this, while interesting, is of no value to the update client.
+Reporting the version of this is not required by the update client.

       *  In UPDATED or FAILED states, the *second* image needs to be erased.
 The version of the image data in this state has no effect on the behavior of the update client.